rh-cssre/glitchtip-frontend/src/sdk-docs/node-koa.md

-Our Koa integration only requires the installation of `@sentry/node`, and then you can use it like this:
+The Koa integration requires the installation of `@sentry/node`.
+Then, you can use it like this:

 ```javascript
 const Koa = require("koa");